JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_2.md

 You are in this world but your lives are not to be world-like.
 I have chosen you 'out of the world' to represent the spirit of another world even to this.

-"With the coming of the Spirit of Truth…"
+“With the coming of the Spirit of Truth…”

 With the coming of the Spirit of Truth all the children of light will be drawn toward one another.
 And my Father and I will be able to live in the souls of each one of you, and also in the hearts of all other men who love us and make that love real in their experiences by loving one another even as I am now loving you.

 This new teacher is the spirit of living and growing truth, expanding, unfolding, and adaptive truth.

-"With the coming of the Spirit of Truth…" (continued)
+“With the coming of the Spirit of Truth…” (continued)

 Divine truth is a spirit discerned and living reality.
 Living truth is dynamic and can enjoy only an experiential existence in the human mind.